-What drives the profit or loss for an IoT service?
+What drives the profit or loss for an Internet of Things (IoT) service?
 People seem to be very confused about which line item is most important here.Should you worry about which cloud service to choose?
 Should you subsidise the devices for the end user?
 Is the cost of spectrum meaningful?
 Which items matter in network CAPEX and OPEX?

-Mobile Experts has completed some ROI calculations that boil these decisions down to some simple conclusions.
+Mobile Experts has completed some return on investment (ROI) calculations that boil these decisions down to some simple conclusions.

 - Choosing between AWS, Google Cloud, and Microsoft Azure is not really a significant factor.
 In the total cost of ownership equation, the cloud service is a very small percentage of the total.